smyshlya/HTrate/README.md

 # HTrate

-A python script to identify HTed proteins and analyse their genetic background.
+A python script to identify HTed proteins and analyse their distribution.
 HTed proteins are the proteins that are present in unrelated bacteria (same protein sequence exists in different genera) and therefore are putatively horizontally transferred.
-It takes protein NCBI accession numbers (provided in the input file, see example.txt), creates Identical Protein (IP) record files for each of the accession numbers
+It takes protein NCBI accession numbers (provided in the input file, see HTrate_example.txt), creates Identical Protein (IP) record files for each of the accession numbers
-(stored in the "/ip" folder), and outputs an out.csv file with distribution of all horizontally transferred proteins.
+(stored in the "/ip" folder), and outputs an /ip/out.csv file with distribution of all horizontally transferred proteins and HTrate_result.svg image file showing the distribution plot.
-It also creates a distribution plot for ten most widely distributed proteins.
-Finally it calculates the HTrate of the dataset: number of horizontally transferred protein / total number of proteins.

 Running time for a dataset with ~35K protein accession numbers is approximately 15h on iMac.